 In March 2014, Mayor Bill de Blasio appointed the next Commissioner for New York City's Department of Correction, Joseph Ponte.
 Ponte is currently the Commissioner of the Maine Department of Corrections where he reduced the use of solitary confinement by two-thirds and eliminated its use for people with mental illness.
 More information available here.

-The agreement calls for16 and 17 year old prisoners who are under the most restrictive confinement to be allowed at least 5 hours of exercise or programming outside their cells, five days a week.
-The agreement also creates guidelines that specify the specific amount of punishment an infraction will cause, and the maximum time the punishment will run.
+In February 2014, New York State agreed to important steps toward reducing the torture of solitary confinement as a result of a NYCLU lawsuit.
+The agreement calls for 16-17 year old prisons who are under the most restrictive confinement to be allowed at least 5 hours of exercise or programming outside their cells, five days a week.
+It prohibits the use of solitary confinement for youth under eighteen, as well as pregnant women, and limits to thirty days solitary confinement for those who are developmentally disabled.
+In addition, the agreement creates guidelines that specify the specific amount of punishment an infraction will cause, and the maximum time the punishment will run.
 More information available here.

 The Governor of New York signed bill A09342 into law in 2008.
 The law requires that the Department of Corrections remove prisoners with serious mental illness from solitary confinement whenever possible and establishes mental health treatment units for the care of such prisoners.
 The Department must provide documentation when a prisoner with serious mental illness is kept in solitary confinement, explaining the security or other concerns preventing the release of such prisoners from solitary confinement.
 Additionally, such prisoners must be treated with a heightened standard of care and be periodically reassessed to determine whether a less restrictive setting may be appropriate.Press Coverage